MbayaAlfred/Microsoft-SQL-Project/README.md

   The query groups by multiple fields such as Call_Type, Create_Date, EventFirstDispatched, etc., which ensures that you can apply aggregate functions like COUNT.

 ## SQL Techniques Used
   - CASE statemens
   - Date functions
   - Aggregation
   - Window function (partition)
-### Access the visualization here
+### Access the Fire Department Dashboard here